Macrometacorp/docs/docs/cep/query-guide/query.md

 - **Inner join (join)**

-    This is the default behaviour of a join operation. `join` is used as the keyword to join both the streams.
+    This is the default behavior of a join operation. `join` is used as the keyword to join both the streams.
 The output is generated only if there is a matching event in both the streams.

 - **Left outer join**